-During the same period, De Moor made illustrations and cartoons for ABC and Zondagsvriend, while creating new comic strips for Week-End ('Professor Quick', 'De Lotgevallen van Babbel & Co') and 't Kapoentje, the children's supplement of Het Volk edited by Marc Sleen.
-De Moor developed the first incarnation of 'De Lustige Kapoentjes', a comic that served as a follow-up to Willy Vandersteen's 'De Vrolijke Bengels'.
+During the same period, De Moor made illustrations and cartoons for ABC and Zondagsvriend, while creating new comic strips for Week-End ('Professor Quick' in 1947-1952, 'De Lotgevallen van Babbel & Co' in 1949-1950) and 't Kapoentje, the children's supplement of Het Volk edited by Marc Sleen.
+De Moor developed the first incarnation of 'De Lustige Kapoentjes' (1947), a comic that served as a follow-up to Willy Vandersteen's 'De Vrolijke Bengels'.
 It featured a similar cast consisting of five young children, a bumbling police officer and a teenage hoodlum, but De Moor gave them different names.
 The protagonists were named Janus, Benjamien, Bertus, Petrus and Eefje, the police officer 'Pakker' (literally "Grabber") and the hoodlum Dorus.
 De Moor drew gags for two years, before leaving 't Kapoentje in 1949 and passing the comic on to Marc Sleen.
 Many artists have drawn the comic since then, often with a changing cast, such as Marc Sleen, Hurey, Jean-Pol, Jef Nys, Karel Boumans, Jo and Tom Bouden.
-De Moor also drew 'Willem de Vrijbuiter' (from the fifth episode renamed as 'Willem Koelbloed') for 't Kapoentje in 1947-1948, which was published as 'Willem Koelbloed' in De Volksmacht in 1949-1950.
+De Moor also drew the medieval story 'Willem de Vrijbuiter' (from the fifth episode renamed as 'Willem Koelbloed') for 't Kapoentje in 1947-1948, which was published as 'Willem Koelbloed' in De Volksmacht in 1949-1950.

 Les Trois Formules du Professeur Sato

-The death of Hergé in 1983 gave De Moor time to create new stories with 'Cori' and 'Barelli', by the he was aided by his own assistant, Geert de Sutter.
-In 1989, he was appointed artistic director of the publishing house Le Lombard, and chaired the board of directors for the Belgian Center of the Comic Strip in Brussels until his death in August, 1992.
+In 1989 De Moor was appointed artistic director of the publishing house Le Lombard, and chaired the board of directors for the Belgian Center of the Comic Strip in Brussels until his death on 26 August, 1992.
 In 1990 he was on the editorial board of JET, the first European magazine for young talent published monthly by Le Lombard.
-Bob de Moor's final 'Cori' album was completed in January, 1993 by his artist son, Johan de Moor and Stefan De Moor.
+Bob de Moor's final 'Cori' album, 'Dali Capitan', was completed posthumously in January 1993 by his sons, Johan de Moor and Stefan De Moor.
 De Moor had five children.
 Johan De Moor enjoys a career as comic artist and political cartoonist of his own.
 Stefan De Moor is also active as a graphic artist.
 Chris De Moor enjoys some fame as an opera singer, while Dirk De Moor is a conductor.
 De Moor's only daughter Annemie works for Casterman.

 Kuifje in de Nederlandse Stripgeschiedenis